fastlane/fastlane/README.md

 Some unnecessary information was removed, check out [provisioning_profile.rb](https://github.com/KrauseFx/spaceship/blob/master/lib/spaceship/provisioning_profile.rb) for all available attributes.

-The example data below is a provisioning profile, containg a device, certificate and app.
+The example data below is a provisioning profile, containing a device, certificate and app.

 ```
 #<Spaceship::ProvisioningProfile::AdHoc